im360john/gateway/connectors/supabase/README.md

-This connector allows you to automatically generate an API layer over your Supabase database tables using CentralMind Gateway.
+This connector allows you to automatically generate an secured API layer over your Supabase database tables using CentralMind Gateway.
+API methods will be automatically created based on your tables and prompt using LLM (OpenAI model).

 ## Prerequisites